TechnologyXING/mysql-backup-dreamhost/README.md

 ## Creating a cron job in DreamHost
 [Source](https://help.dreamhost.com/hc/en-us/articles/215088668-How-do-I-create-a-cron-job-)

-Pro Tip: Test your commands first in the command line before entering them in this cron job and without the delete option.
+**Pro Tip**: Test your commands first in the command line before entering them in this cron job and without the delete option.

 ### Cron Job (Backup)
 Go to your [Cron Jobs](https://panel.dreamhost.com/index.cgi?tree=advanced.cron&) panel.